freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/check-for-all-or-none.md

 assert(favRegex.source.match(/\?/).length > 0);
 ```

-Your regex should match `favorite`
+Your regex should match the string `favorite`

 ```js
 favRegex.lastIndex = 0;
 assert(favRegex.test('favorite'));
 ```

-Your regex should match `favourite`
+Your regex should match the string `favourite`

 ```js
 favRegex.lastIndex = 0;
 assert(favRegex.test('favourite'));
 ```

-Your regex should not match `fav`
+Your regex should not match the string `fav`

 ```js
 favRegex.lastIndex = 0;